willdfonseca/latex/README.md

 > The 36th Reproduced Sound Conference will focus on all aspects of electroacoustics, and will bring together practitioners, educators and students in an atmosphere with a friendly and enthusiastic 'buzz', which is a hallmark of past RS conferences.
 > **17-18-19 November 2020**,  **Virtual Conference** (**3 half day sessions**)

 The LaTeX (unofficial) template was created based upon the instructions and Ms Word template (sent by the organizers).
 The organizers only sent a docx version.
+In ReproducedSound.tex, before the end, it is possible to activate the Abstract and bio pages, usually used in the submission process.

 Find the template [HERE](https://github.com/willdfonseca/latex/tree/main/Reproduced%20Sound/2020). :ocean: Or also available in [Overleaf](https://www.overleaf.com/read/xxrypjyqhkcn).

 ##

-###     :sound: Unofficial Acustica LaTeX 2020 Template
+###     :sound: Unofficial Acustica 2020 LaTeX Template
 Acústica 2020 comprises: XI Iberian Congress of Acoustics, 51º Spanish Congress on Acoustics, and TecniAcústica (2020).
 From the original website http://www.spacustica.pt/acustica2020/index.html (in portuguese):

 > Devido à crise Pandémica, houve necessidade de adiar o Congresso Acústica2020, que integra o Congresso Espanhol de Acústica - TecniAcústica 2020, o qual irá então ocorrer entre os dias 21 a 23 de outubro de 2020, sob os auspícios da Universidade do Algarve.